mnemesong/simple-set-iterval-async/README.md

 # simple-set-iterval-async
 Non intersectable async interval.
 It will never calls new execution until previous had not finished

+# REPOSITORY HAVE BEEN MOVED!
+Repository have been moved to: https://gitflic.ru/project/pantagruel74/simple-set-iterval-async

 ## Api
 ```typescript
 export type AsyncIntervalController = {